menu

 Demographics

-In terms of college education, the citizens of Boise City rank slightly lower than the national average.
-15.13% of adults 25 and older in Boise City have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.
+The citizens of Boise City are slightly less educated than the national average of 21.84% for the average city or town: 15.13% of adults in Boise City have a bachelor's degree or advanced degree

 Boise City is an extremely ethnically-diverse city.
 The people who call Boise City home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Boise City residents report their race to be White, followed by Native American.
 Boise City also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 37.81% of the city’s residents.
 Important ancestries of people in Boise City include English, Swedish, German, Irish, and French.